OWASP/www-committee-project/handbook/lifecycle.md

 ### Project Levels

 Projects are divided into 3 levels representing maturity of the project.
-The levels from lowest maturity to the highest level of maturity are:
+The levels from lowest level of maturity to the highest level of maturity are:

 <span class="fa-stack fa-2x">
     <i class="fas fa-circle fa-stack-2x" style="color:#53AAE5"></i>